 One of the advantages of using alloys is that you can build or create stronger structures.
 Metal alloys are compounds of different metals, taking the desirable properties and leaving the undesirable ones behind.
 This creates a compound that is stronger than the parent material, which is pure metal.
 Pure metals are typically soft, so metals are taken and alloyed together to create a more durable compound.
 Metal alloys are made up of differing atoms, unlike pure metal, where the atoms are all the same.
 This makes it harder for the atoms to move around in metal alloys, which is why they are typically much stronger and harder than pure metals.
 One example of an exceptionally strong alloy is stainless steel.
 Here at Diversified Metals, we offer quality stainless steel products that people often use for machinery or construction.

 Metal alloys are more versatile than pure metals

 Metal alloys are more versatile than pure metals.
 Pure metals are what they are and don’t leave a lot of room for manipulation or changes, while metal alloys are compounds of different metals and non-metals.
 This allows for more changes and the improvement of certain properties that are more desirable in different applications.
 There are more options when looking for the right metal alloy for your project than pure metals.

 Metal alloys are more resistant to corrosion than pure metals

+With this information, you now know a few of the advantages of alloys over pure metals.
 When you’re searching for the right material to use for your project, look for alloy metal products with the properties you need.
 At Wieland Diversified, we have a comprehensive selection of metal alloys to fit your needs.